 The initiative includes videos on awareness and reporting.
 Both are available in 8 languages.

 Embedding security into the business

 IATA has demonstrated the value of the Security Management System (SeMS) through its IOSA Program for more than a decade.
 SeMS implementation contributed to the capability of airlines to manage security in an ever-changing reality.
 IATA is well-positioned to share its experience on SeMS with its member airlines and the aviation community.
 The aim is to support and promote implementation of SeMS principles within the entire aviation industry.
-To enable this objective, IATA has released the second edition of the SeMS Manual in November 2018, and its thirtd edition is in preparation.
+To enable this objective, IATA is releasing the third edition of the SeMS Manual in November 2019.
 Through the SeMS Manual , IATA expresses the belief that the SeMS approach is a natural path of evolution in thinking of security, risk assessment, and as such should be adopted and integrated by other stakeholders to achieve further improvement of the aviation security generally.
 IATA therefore, encourages all actors to recognize the value-added of implementing SeMS in a manner tailored to individual needs.

 Building a security culture

 SeMS reinforces and integrates the security culture.
 It focuses on the role of human factor.
 A security culture should be promoted through a 'lead by example' approach and formulated through the company’s Security Policy to get the buy-in of the frontline staff into the importance of security.
 In this context, good awareness and training, and good information exchange using the security reporting is indispensable.
 To facilitate collection of data in a structured manner, IATA promotes the security occurrences’ taxonomy (pdf) and the template of the security report form.